mpruna/prasleas/_posts/2020-05-17-Jenkins-Covid-Analytics-Automation.md

 ### Development (DEV):
-This it is the first environment where software is deployed after being integrated.
-This environ- ment is constantly changing as new code is contributed, and may be in a non-functional state at any given time.
+This is the first environment where software is deployed after being integrated.
+This environment is constantly changing as new code is contributed, and may be in a non-functional state at any given time.
 Developers use this environment to conduct basic functional testing, sometimes referred to as “smoke testing.”
 ### Test | QA | UA
 Test environments are commonly used for integration, performance, and functional testing.
 Code gets tested for essential functionality.
 In the UA phase customer expectations get validated.